Wazir Mansion

-Wazir Mansion, officially known as Quaid-e-Azam Birthplace Museum is a former family home in the Kharadar district South at Karachi, Sindh, Pakistan which is considered the birthplace of the country's founder, Muhammad Ali Jinnah.
+Wazir Mansion, officially known as Quaid-e-Azam Birthplace Museum, is a former family home in the Kharadar district South at Karachi, Sindh, Pakistan.
+It is considered the birthplace of the country's founder, Muhammad Ali Jinnah.

 "It was built during 1860-1870 with stone masonry in lime and jute mortar to suit the volatile weather of Karachi."

 Birthplace of Jinnah

 "It was an auspicious day of December 25, 1876, when the founder of our homeland, i.e. Pakistan, was born."
 Wazir Mansion now may be the widely accepted birthplace of Quaid-e-Azam, Mohammad Ali Jinnah, the founder of Pakistan.
 Once, his birthplace was misunderstood to be Jhirk, an old small town near Karachi, which was later revealed to be untrue.
 The reality was disclosed in the book My Brother written in the 1960s by Muhammad Ali Jinnah's sister, Fatima Jinnah in his biography wherein she described the salient features of her brother's life.
 She mentioned their ancestral village, Paneli, in the state of Gondal, Kathiawar, in the province of Gujarat, in present-day India.
 Their father, Mr. Jinnah Bhai Poonja, had settled in Karachi because of a business partnership with an English Merchant company named Grams Trading Company, whose office was then located in Karachi.
 Jinnah's ancestral family and their progenies including M. A. Jinnah's daughter, son-in-law and grandchildren have been residents, to this day, of the province of Gujarat and Bombay.
 Muhammad Ali Jinnah's father got the house (now Wazir Mansion) for rent in 1874 and settled here for some time.
 By 1900, he again returned to his native state, Gujarat, British India.
 "Gowardhan Das was also among the owners of this building from whom Wazir Ali Ponawala (from whom the house had got its name 'Wazir Mansion') bought it at some point in 1904."